Syllabus for Math 204, Linear Algebra

 We should expect, according to school policy, to be wearing masks and practicing social distancing in class.
 No one who is showing symptoms should come to class.
 It is possible that someone will be asked to self-isolate because of possible exposure to the virus; the policy on that will be set by the Colleges.
 All of this applies to me as well as to students.
 In the worst case, we might have to deal with a full shutdown of the Colleges and a transition to remote classes.
 Detailed policies will be set by the Colleges.

 I will try to make the class accessible to students who can't always be there in person.
-I plan to post reading guides and occasional short videos to supplement the readings from the textbook.
+As the semester begins, I will be experimenting with recording or possibly streaming my lectures.
+I plan to post reading guides and maybe occasional short videos to supplement the readings from the textbook.
 I will set up appointment times for individual and group meetings on Zoom.
+Appointments will be available for anyone in the course, but I will definitely expect people who can't be in class to meet with me on Zoom if they are able to do that.
 And of course I will always be available on email.
 If I can't be in class myself, I expect the course to continue either remotely or with a guest lecturer filling in for me.

 I am hoping (but not requiring) that many people in the course will be willing to write their solutions using LaTeX at overleaf.com.
 LaTeX is a system that can produce high-quality typeset mathematics.
 If your work is done at overleaf.com, and if you give me access to your project there, I will be able to view and comment on your work online.
-I expect hold some demonstrations in class or on Zoom in the first week of classes.
-For more information about submitting homework, see
+I expect to hold some demonstrations in class or on Zoom in the first week of classes.
+The only alternative to submitting homework at overleaf.com is to submit your work as a single PDF file through Canvas.
+For more details about submitting homework, see

 Even though I am not assigning homework from the textbook, it would be a good idea work on a variety of problems from the book.
 This is part of the reading assignments—you don't really understand some mathematical concept until you have practiced using it.
 Doing only the graded homework will almost certainly not be enough for you to master the material.
 Remember that solutions to all of the exercises in the textbook are available in the downloadable solutions manual.